Skip to Content

 To summarize:

-• In order to set metadata, use req.vovk.meta({ key: value }).
+• To set metadata, use req.vovk.meta({ key: value }).
 It will return the metadata object typed as the passed object.

 • To access metadata, use req.vovk.meta<{ key: Type }>(), which will return the metadata object typed as the passed generic type.